kitanaya/poe_turbo/README.md

 # poe_turbo

 A little Service to enable Turboclicking on the mouse back button and pressing "1" on the mouse forward button, when a PoE Windows is active.
+Adjust Mouse as needed.
+Buttons and Speed can be adjusted within the script.
+Can add any "active Window"
 Tested on CachyOS.

 ## Can be done with a small services